graciellehigino/ms_range_interactions/manuscript.md

 geographic inaccuracy, or sampling biases [@Ladle2013MapSpe; @Hortal2015SevSho;
 @Poisot2021GloKno].
 One way to identify - and potentially fix - these errors is to combine many different pieces of information about the occurrence of a species, so agreements and mismatches can emerge.
+Although previous studies have combined different types of occurrence data to measure the accuracy of datasets [@Hurlbert2007SpeRic; @Hurlbert2005DisRan;
+@Ficetola2014EvaRob], none have used different types of information so far (i.e., ecological characteristics other than geographical distribution).
 Here we suggest jointly analyzing species occurrence (range maps and point occurrences) and ecological interactions to identify mismatches between datasets.